 - refer the case to an entirely new Committee of Enquiry (consisting of a new Panel) under the relevant Regulations to hear the case.
 The Committee of Enquiry shall be arranged in accordance with the relevant Regulations.
 However, the decision of the Committee of Enquiry shall be final, as detailed at Section 4.3 below;

-- refer the case to a Pro-Vice-Chancellor for his/her guidance or for his/her independent assessment and determination of the final review.
+- refer the case to a Pro-Vice-Chancellor for their guidance or for their independent assessment and determination of the final review.
 The decision of the Pro-Vice-Chancellor shall be final, as detailed at Section 4.3 below;

 - establish a Final Review Committee before which the student could present his/her case [in accordance with Sections 5, 6 and 7 below];

 - in consultation with the relevant Chair/Board/Officer modify the severity of the penalty.
 This decision shall be final, as detailed at Section 4.3 below.

 - uphold the request for a final review, in full or in part, and confirm any action to be taken accordingly.
 This decision shall be final, as detailed at Section 4.3 below.

 The decision made under Sections 4.2(1) and (2) above, shall constitute the final decision of the request for Final Review, and the matter shall, therefore, be regarded as closed.
 There shall be no discussion of the decision with the student or any other person.
 The Director will issue the student with a Completion of Procedures letter.

 If it is decided by a Pro-Vice-Chancellor that a request for a final review should be referred to a Final Review Committee, a member of Academic Services shall be appointed to act as Secretary to the Committee.